alekswebnet/vue-quilly/README.md

 In other hand, you can build your own editor, that matches your needs, with easy.
 No matter if you want to create full-featured editor with all Quill's modules or small custom solution with extra functionality, you can use this package as a base start point.

+See [demo](https://github.com/alekswebnet/vue-quilly/blob/main/demo/) how to build your editor upon this component.

 ## Features

 - Builded on top of [Quill v2](https://github.com/quilljs/quill) and Vue 3